ὣς εἰπὼν ἡγεῖθʼ, ἡ δʼ ἕσπετο Παλλὰς Ἀθήνη.125

 Thalman, W. 1992.
 The Odyssey: An Epic of Return, 31–38.
 New York: Twayne Publishers.

 129 ἵστατο: singular verb with neuter plural subject (ἔγχε[α]).
-As the scholiast suggests, the spears here are like Chekov’s gun, waiting to be used against the suitors in Book 22 (see Stanford’s note on lines 128–29).
+As the scholiast suggests, the appearance of spears here foreshadows the destruction of the suitors in Book 22 (see Stanford’s note on lines 128–29).

 130 ὑπὸ … πετάσσας: either tmesis > ὑποπετάννυμι, or ὑπὸ is adverbial (“underneath”).
 Presumably the linen is spread out on the seat so that it is under Athena as she sits.